-Series 2015-1PP was established in December 2015.
-The Bank transferred \$150.0 million of eligible mortgages to Series 2015-1PP, with Senior A class RMBS issued to a third party, and subordinate B class RMBS issued to the Bank.
-The mortgage receivables transferred to the 2015 - 1PP Series have not been derecognised, as the Bank retains substantially all of the risk and rewards of ownership of the transferred assets.
-The outstanding balance of the Senior notes issued by the Series have been recognised as secured borrowings of the Bank and are disclosed in note 19.
+ANZ Warehouse Series was established in March 2018.
+As at 30 June 2018, the Bank has transferred \$64.0 million of eligible mortgages to the ANZ Warehouse Series, with Senior A class RMBS issued to a ANZ and subordinate B class RMBS issued to the Bank.
+The mortgage receivables transferred to these two series have not been derecognised, as the Bank retains substantially all of the risk and rewards of ownership of the transferred assets.
+The outstanding balance of the Senior notes issued by these two series have been recognised as secured borrowings of the Bank and are disclosed in note 19.